- As part of a teacher’s or librarian’s Professional Learning Network (PLN)

 - Digital citizen – Students recognize the rights, responsibilities and opportunities of living, learning and working in an interconnected digital world, and they act and model in ways that are safe, legal and ethical.

 - Creative communicator – Students communicate clearly and express themselves creatively for a variety of purposes using the platforms, tools, styles, formats and digital media appropriate to their goals.

 - Global collaborator – Students use digital tools to broaden their perspectives and enrich their learning by collaborating with others and working effectively in teams locally and globally.

-Lessons and resources for teaching social media—the tools and their use—are abundant in print and online, but I’m not satisfied these help students truly conceptualize and understand “cloud computing”.
-Online tools are replacing “in-house” apps so we need to emphasize the concept of cloud computing with each and every online tool in order for students to understand the responsible use of ALL online tools.
+Indeed, lessons for teaching the use of social media tools are abundant in print and online, but I’m not satisfied these help students truly understand the concept of “cloud computing”.
+Online tools are steadily replacing “in-house” apps, so we need to emphasize “cloud computing” as we teach each online tool so students learn the responsible use of ALL online tools.